August 8th, 2013

 -Some Air Canada fares don’t earn any miles at all when crediting to Aegean.

 You can lookup how many miles there are between cities by using the Great Circle Mapper.
 For example a $550 mileage run on USAirways from NYC to Alaska can get you more than halfway to the 19,000 miles you need for gold.
-Or a first class ticket nonstop from Chicago to Honolulu on United will give you more than enough miles to reach gold after the 300% miles you get for flying in first.
+Or a first class ticket nonstop from Houston to Honolulu on United will give you more than enough miles to reach gold after the 300% miles you get for flying in first.

 Thus mileage runs for Aegean elite status should either be done in coach on USAirways or in business or first on United.